Edumations/LinkAutomatorzip/LinkAutomator/replit.md

 **PostgreSQL**: Primary storage solution using the `@mastra/pg` package.
 Configured via `DATABASE_URL` environment variable.
 The `sharedPostgresStorage` instance is used for workflow state and product tracking.

 **Product Tracking System**: Database table `posted_products` tracks which products have been posted to avoid duplicates.
-Each product is stored with its Lomadee ID, name, link, price, posting timestamp, and platform-specific flags (posted_telegram, posted_twitter, posted_whatsapp).
+Each product is stored with its Lomadee ID, name, link, price, and posting timestamp.

 **Workflow State Management**: Inngest and Mastra collaborate to persist workflow snapshots, allowing suspend/resume functionality and retry mechanisms without data loss.